G-7 expresses grave concerns over electoral changes in HK

 "We also call on China and the Hong Kong authorities to restore confidence in Hong Kong's political institutions and end the unwarranted oppression of those who promote democratic values and the defence of rights and freedoms," it said.

-In a follow-up statement yesterday, Mr Raab said Britain now considered China "to be in a state of ongoing non-compliance with the Joint Declaration", referring to the 1984 agreement between Britain and China under which Hong Kong is guaranteed a "high level of autonomy" until 2047, with a separate executive, legislature and judiciary.
+In a follow-up statement on Saturday (March 13), Mr Raab said Britain now considered China "to be in a state of ongoing non-compliance with the Joint Declaration", referring to the 1984 agreement between Britain and China under which Hong Kong is guaranteed a "high level of autonomy" until 2047, with a separate executive, legislature and judiciary.

 "China must act in accordance with its legal obligations and respect fundamental rights and freedoms in Hong Kong," he added.